 There has been a decrease in the number of public appearances with Homeowners Associations [HOAs], neighborhood groups, constituents, and river stewards.
-However, efforts to engage the public increased, including River Talks, participation in conferences, radio programming and tabling at events, and support of educational programs in schools.
+However, efforts to engage the public increased, including River Talks, participation in conferences, radio programming and tabling at events.